AndrewIngram/django-extra-views/README.rst

 Features so far...
 ------------------

-- Formset and ModelFormset views - The formset equivalents of FormView and ModelFormView
+- Formset and ModelFormset views - The formset equivalents of FormView and ModelFormView.
-- MultiFormView - Lets you handle multiple forms with different handling logic within the same view.
+- MultiFormView - Lets you handle multiple forms with differing post-validation logic within the same view.

 In development
 --------------

 - FormPreviewMixin - A reimplentation of Django's FormPreview as a mixin for generic views.
 The aim is for it to be compatible with CreateView and UpdateView at the very least.
+- Support for inline_formsets, either as part of ModelFormsetView or as a subclass.
-- Support for Formsets and ModelFormsets in MultiFormView
+- Support for Formsets and ModelFormsets in MultiFormView.

 Planning Stages
 ---------------

 - FormWizardView - The goal is a more powerful version of Django's existing FormWizard, if you have any particular grievances with the current one, let me know about it.

 Examples
 --------